Snakes in Northern Rivers & Tweed

 Tweed Valley Wildlife Carers can help by providing the correct information and identification, as well as relocating snakes in certain situations e.g. when one has managed to make its way inside a house.
 In these sorts of situations, our volunteer snake handlers can remove snakes for a donation to the group.
 These donations cover training costs, veterinary bills and insurance.
 Tweed Valley Wildlife Carers see this as an important service to the community.

 Tweed Valley Wildlife Carers rescue and care for injured snakes, until they can be returned to their natural habitat.
 We have rescuers and carers that specialise in both venomous or non-venomous snakes.
-Injured snakes are taken into care after asessment by a vet.
+Injured snakes are taken into care after assessment by a vet.
 If a snake is injured when you are mowing or gardening, call the hotline and arrange for a TVWC member to come and rescue the snake as soon as possible.
 Do not try to handle snakes yourself.
-Do not attenpt to handle any snake that you cannot positively identify as a non-venomous species.
+Do not attempt to handle any snake that you cannot positively identify as a non-venomous species.

 Snakes that enter your house will have usually done so by mistake and an experienced snake handler can safely remove it from your house, without injuring the snake or causing any danger to nearby people.
 Snakes in your yard are often just sunning themselves or digesting a recent meal and will move on themselves when they are ready.
 Keep dogs and cats inside if there is a snake on your property until such time as it has moved away.
 Snakes love to frequent areas that have rats or mice and even frogs in small ponds.
-Keep wood piles neatly stacked and do not leave food scraps which will attact rodents.
+Keep wood piles neatly stacked and do not leave food scraps which will attract rodents.

-Snakes that are not injured, but that have found their way onto your property, will usually move on without assistance, but if you are concerned you can utilize the professional snake services of a trained snake handler.
+Snakes that are not injured, but that have found their way onto your property, will usually move on without assistance, but if you are concerned you can utilise the professional snake services of a trained snake handler.
 Links to the professional snake handlers are in the right sidebar of this page.

 Snake Bites For First Aid Information Call for Ambulance